ztomasze/sdnd/Adventuring/Light and Vision/light source.md

 Examples include a candle (adjacent-radius area), torch (near-radius area), or lantern (midrange-radius area).

 Unless otherwise noted, a light source lasts for one [[real hour]].

-If a light source is placed on the ground, it's illumination area is reduced by one step.
+If a light source is placed on the ground, its illumination area is reduced by one step.
 For example, a dropped torch only illuminates a close-radius area.